Davidsview/SQL---Data-Analytics---Notes/02-intermediate/README.md

-Intermediate SQL patterns: correlated subqueries, subqueries in FROM & WHERE, UNION logic, and ordering/aliasing practice.
+Intermediate SQL patterns: correlated subqueries, subqueries in FROM & WHERE, UNION logic, ordering/aliasing practice, and IF/Case statements.